Businesses could reopen sooner if Covid-19 spread continues to slow, says Humphreys

 Minister for Business Heather Humphreys.
 File photograph: Leon Farrell/Photocall Ireland/PA Wire

-Businesses in Ireland could reopen more quickly than expected under the roadmap set out in the Government if the spread of Covid-19 continues to slow, Minister for Business Heather Humphreys has indicated.
+Businesses in Ireland could reopen more quickly than set out in the Government’s roadmap if the spread of coronavirus continues to slow, Minister for Business Heather Humphreys has indicated.

-In an interview on Monday on the Irish Times Confronting Coronavirus podcast, Ms Humphreys said figures showing a slower spread of the virus were encouraging and could expedite the roadmap setting out the timetable for the reopening of the economy, if the trend continues.
+In an interview on Monday on the Irish Times Confronting Coronavirus podcast, Ms Humphreys said figures showing a slower spread of the illness, also known as Covid-19, were encouraging and could expedite the roadmap setting out the timetable for the reopening of the economy, if the trend continues.

 “We saw from the figures this week that we are continuing flattening the curve,” said Ms Humphreys.